barryclark/jekyll-now/_posts/jrfink1989.md

 # Some Fun Facts

-I have two brothers and a sister.
+-I have two brothers and a sister.
-I love reading historical fiction novels
+-I love reading historical fiction novels.
-Two of my favorite authors are Bernard Cornwell and Conn Iggulden I am an avid fan of The Office and Game of Thrones
+-Two of my favorite authors are Bernard Cornwell and Conn Iggulden.
+-I am an avid fan of The Office and Game of Thrones.
-I like the Cowboys and the Texas Rangers
+-I like the Cowboys and the Texas Rangers.